ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 - [GET `/v2/accounts/siwf`](https://projectlibertylabs.github.io/gateway/account/#tag/v2accounts/operation/AccountsControllerV2_getRedirectUrl)

 <div class="warning">
-Remember that the Account Service is NOT an external service.
+Remember that the Account Service is NOT meant to be an externally exposed service.
-Your Application backend will need to make the call securely.
+It should be configured in an appropriately isolated network environment, and your Application backend will need to make the call securely.
 </div>

 ```bash